Vitamins for Body Odor: How to Fight BO Naturally

 Body odor, also known as bromhidrosis, is the unpleasant smell produced by the body when you sweat.

-1. Chemical compounds from the food and drink you consume releasing through your sweat.
+1. Chemical compounds from the food and drink you consume, which are released through your sweat.

 2. Sweat interacting with bacteria on your skin.